General Event Information

 Pre- entry only – strictly no entry on the day

 Entry forms are available for completion/download online via our website or by post from:

 Please note entry fees are non refundable.
 In the event of cancellation your entry fee will be donated to our nominated charities.

 RUNNING AGE LIMIT

-All runners in both races must be aged minimum 18 years on the day of the event.
+All runners in both 25 and 13 mile races must be aged minimum 18 years on the day of the event.
 No exceptions can be made - we are affiliated to Scottish Athletics and must abide by their rules

 Each GWC entrant submitting the entry form pledges to raise sponsorship.
-Our target is a moderate minimum of £100 per person.
+Our target is a moderate minimum of £100 for adults and £50 for 12-17year olds.
 The average sum raised by participants in recent years has exceeded £300 per person.

 As a registered charity we are able to claim Gift Aid on all eligible donations.
 Please help us to increase our fundraising total by asking all of your sponsors to sign the Gift Aid declaration where appropriate.

 We regret we are unable to allow participants to raise money for any other charities of their own choice.

-We have teamed up with Everyday Hero and they will automatically create a fundraising page for you when you register online.
+We have teamed up with Just Giving and you can create a fundraising page with them when you register online.
 You can then share this with friends and family to help make fundraising easier.

 In addition Sponsorship Forms are available to download from our website.